lmiller1990/rfcs/active-rfcs/0000-vtu-api.md

 # Summary

-VueTestUtils 2.x will introduce a few new methods and remove some less used ones.
+VueTestUtils 2.x, which targets Vue 3, will introduce a few new methods and remove some less used ones.

-- **Breaking:** Everything is Async.
+- **Breaking:** `sync` mode removed.
+All `wrapper` methods return `nextTick`, you must `await` them
 - **Breaking:** `find` is now split into `find` and `findComponent`.
-- **Breaking:** Removal of properties and methods, as they induce bad testing habits or are obsolete.
+- **Breaking:** Removal of some wrapper properties and methods, as they induce bad testing habits or are obsolete.
-- **Breaking:** Stubs no longer render slots by default.
+- **Breaking:** `shallowMount` stubs defaults slots
 - **Breaking:** `setProps` only works for the mounted component.

 **Note:** VueTestUtils v2.x will be aimed towards Vue 3.
 The API for VueTestUtils 1.x will stay the same and will support Vue 2.x.